michael105/michael105.github.io/showcase.md

 There wasn't any need for security, I just did need to separate internet and intranet.
 So.
 There are some fundamental design "flaws".
+In the company, my "solution" was easy, and save.
+Physically changing a backup harddisk each day, and doing incremental backups.
+IF there would have been a problem, it would had been easy to track it back.
+It didn't happen.
+Albite a lacking rights management, amongst others.
+But the few users did know as well, their actions were protocolled.
+So.

-Besides the other companies, which nowadays do have more than comparable solutions.
+And there are other companies, which nowadays do have more than competitive solutions.
 Using my software wouldn't pay out.

 I would estimate an effort of at least half a year fulltime, if I would try to make the software